trentbrooks/ofxMovieClip/README.md

 	fis.loadAndCreateSequence("frogs");
 	fis.loadAndCreateSequence("horses");

-	// initialise a movie clip, passing a reference to the ofxFBOImageSequenceLoader, and desired frame rate for the image sequence ofxFBOMovieClip mc;
+	// initialise a movie clip, passing a reference to the ofxFBOImageSequenceLoader, and desired frame interval for the image sequence ofxFBOMovieClip mc;
 	mc.init(&fis, 30.0f);